10 must-see places to visit in Haute Savoie

 • Late April to June: ideal period to enjoy the Garden of Five Senses in full bloom and the flowered alleys.

-• Summer: very touristy but also very lively: open terraces, outdoor events, boat trips on Léman.
+• Summer: very touristy but also very lively: open terraces, outdoor events, boat rides on Lake Léman.

-• September: the light on the lake and the calm create a more romantic atmosphere in Yvoire.
+• September: the light on the lake and the returning calm give Yvoire a more romantic atmosphere.

-• Winter: many shops close, but it’s the perfect moment for a timeless contemplative visit, between mist and silence.
+• Winter: many shops close, but it’s the perfect time for a timeless contemplative visit, between mist and silence.

 The Garden of Five Senses :

-Still on the commune of Yvoire, the Garden of Five Senses is a living artwork, meticulously crafted for over 30 years, inviting discovery of the plant world.
-The Garden of Five Senses consists of 2 parts, the first half hosting green rooms with various themes: an alpine meadow echoing the surrounding Alps, a shaded woodland decorated with shade plants, a Renaissance-inspired weaving and a hornbeam cloister, a true place of meditation.
-The lower part forms a labyrinth of four small charming gardens, separated by hedges of hornbeam and espalier apple trees, dedicated respectively to sight, touch, taste, and smell.
-The 5th sense, hearing, is represented by the murmur of water and the song of birds.
-The garden is open to visitors every day from mid-April to early October, from 10:00 am to 6:30 pm.
+Still in the municipality of Yvoire, the Garden of Five Senses is a living work, carefully crafted over more than 30 years, inviting discovery of the plant world.
+The Garden of Five Senses is divided into 2 parts: the first half hosts green rooms with various themes: a alpine meadow echoing the surrounding Alps, a shady undergrowth adorned with shade plants, a weaving inspired by the Renaissance, and a hornbeam cloister, a true place for meditation.
+The lower part forms a maze of four charming small gardens, separated by hedges of hornbeams and espalier apple trees, dedicated to sight, touch, taste, and smell.
+The 5th sense, hearing, is represented by the murmur of water and birdsong.
+The Garden is open for visits every day from mid-April to early October, from 10:00 am to 6:30 pm.

 The Rouget Waterfall :

-The Rouget Waterfall, nicknamed the “Queen of the Alps,” is a waterfall in the Giffre Valley that flows all year long from the Salles torrent upstream and joins the Giffre des Fonds downstream to form the Petit Giffre in the Sixt-Fer-à-Cheval commune.
-It consists of 2 drops and plunges from over eighty meters high.
+The Rouget Waterfall, nicknamed the “Queen of the Alps,” is a waterfall in the Giffre Valley that flows year-round from the upstream torrent of Salles and joins the Giffre des Fonds downstream to form the Petit Giffre in the municipality of Sixt-Fer-à-Cheval.
+It consists of 2 drops and shoots from over eighty meters high.

-It is very easy to access the Rouget Waterfall by car (it is located 6 km from the village of Sixt, beyond the hamlet of Salvagny).
-It can also be reached by hiking on a 1h30 round-trip footpath.
+You can very easily access the Rouget Waterfall by car (it is located 6 km from the village of Sixt, beyond the hamlet of Salvagny).
+You can also reach it on foot via a 1h30 round-trip hiking trail.
 Altitude: 1000 m.
-Be cautious near the waterfall; slipping can happen quickly and be very dangerous.
+Be careful around the waterfall, slipping is easy and leaves no chance.

 Rouget waterfall